tom76kimo/RoadMap-JS/README.md

 - Click the button.
 - Confirm the data has loaded from back-end by checking ```<p>``` tag is existed or not.
 - Output the data inside #myDiv which loaded from back-end.

+Remember:

+1. You can only manipulate the DOM inside the domHandle's callback function.
+2. Condition function need to return a boolean value for RoadMap know is the AJAX finished or not.

 ### 1. Set target root url
 ```RoadMap.setConfig({root: 'http://www.w3schools.com/ajax/tryit.asp?filename=tryajax_first'});```